 THE 19TH-CENTURY MAN: HENRY LELAND

 At the dawn of the 20th century, Henry Martyn Leland was already 56 years old, well into an exceptionally vigorous middle age.
 A farmer’s son from Vermont, Henry Leland became an apprentice machinist the summer before the Civil War.
-At the age of 21, he cast his first vote for Abraham Lincoln in the 1864 presidential election; Leland remained an admirer of Lincoln’s for the rest of his life.
+He reached the age of 21 in time to vote for Abraham Lincoln in the 1864 presidential election and would remain a lifelong admirer of Lincoln’s.

 By the time he founded Leland, Faulconer & Norton (later Leland & Faulconer) in 1890, Henry Leland was already a highly accomplished engineer, known and respected for his fanatical devotion to precision manufacturing.
 Leland and his son, Wilfred Leland, who joined the company shortly after its inception, were considered leading experts in the new science of mass production.
 With his stern, patrician manner and long white beard, Leland cut a curious, somewhat fusty figure by fin de siècle standards — a sort of Biblical patriarch for the Gilded Age.